glitterkitty/EpEverSolarMonitor/README.md

 ## Note

+This code started as a small sketch to read the data via modbus and then got additions for mqtt, deep-sleep, debug a.t.l..
+It got quite big an should get some restructuring...

+If you have another EpEver charge controller (like a Tracer), you may need to adjust the register/data locations according to the datasheet.

 I'm excessively using the union-struct trick to map buffer-data to structs here.
 Most of the defines for the data-locations